bpftrace/bpftrace/README.md

 # BPFtrace

 BPFtrace aims to be a [DTrace](http://dtrace.org)-style dynamic tracing tool for linux, based on the extended BPF capabilities available in recent Linux kernels.
-BPFtrace uses [LLVM](http://llvm.org) as a backend to compile scripts to BPF-bytecode and links to [BCC](https://github.com/iovisor/bcc) for interacting with the Linux BPF system.
+BPFtrace uses [LLVM](http://llvm.org) as a backend to compile scripts to BPF-bytecode and makes use of [BCC](https://github.com/iovisor/bcc) for interacting with the Linux BPF system.

-BPFtrace's scripting language is inspired by [ply](https://github.com/iovisor/ply) and DTrace.

 ## Examples